localtracker/pyrobe/README.md

 	2. Open a channel hopping deauth utility like "wifijammer.py" and let it rip.
 	3. Tons more probe requests!

-By studying these probe requests and querying them against **wigle.net** for known SSID locations, you can use these findings to create a character profile.
+By studying these probe requests and/or querying them against **wigle.net** for known SSID locations, you can create a character/target profile that can help determine the next step.

 _I am not liable as to how this script/information would be used._